-In an organization, PowerShell active directory contains an account for every user.
-Over the period of time, employee leave the organization, these account sometime may remain in active directory.
+In an organization, the PowerShell active directory contains an account for every user.
+Over the period of time, employees leave the organization, these accounts sometimes may remain in the active directory.

-Such unused or stale account uses space in active directory database and poses a security threat as well.
-As an active directory admin, these inactive account or stale account need to removed.
+Such unused or stale account uses space in the active directory database and poses a security threat as well.
+As an active directory admin, these inactive accounts or stale accounts need to be removed.

-In this blog post, we will see difference between active directory
+In this blog post, we will see the difference between active directory

 - lastlogon : When the user log on to the system,

-lastlogonattribute is updated on domain controller that provides authentication only.
-Attribute not replicated and maintained separately on each domain controller in the domain.
+lastlogonattribute is updated on the domain controller that provides authentication only.
+Attributes are not replicated and maintained separately on each domain controller in the domain.

-This is very much helpful to find out latest ad user login.
-As lastlogon value is specific to domain controller, hence in order to get accurate value of user lastlogon value, value must be retrieved from every domain controller.
+This is very helpful to find out the latest ad user login.
+As the lastlogon value is specific to the domain controller, hence in order to get an accurate value of user lastlogon value, the value must be retrieved from every domain controller.

-lastlogon value retrieved is True last logon time for ad user account.
+lastlogon value retrieved is True at the last logon time for an ad user account.

 - lastlogontimestamp :

-lastlogontimestampis replicable attribute.
-This attribute value not updated every time when user log on.
+lastlogontimestampis a replicable attribute.
+This attribute value is not updated every time the user logs on.

-lastlogontimestamp is older than current time minus the value of
+lastlogontimestamp is older than the current time minus the value of

 ms-DS-Logon-Time-Sync-Interval attribute.
-Default value this setting is ‘NOT SET’ but defaults to
+The default value of this setting is ‘NOT SET’ but defaults to

 lastlogondateis a converted version of

 lastlogondateis a calculated value from replicated value.
-It gives you simple way to query using date formats and retrieve list of accounts.
+It gives you a simple way to query using date formats and retrieve a list of accounts.

-Cool Tip: How to get OS system version of Domain Controllers in PowerShell!
+Cool Tip: How to get the OS system version of Domain Controllers in PowerShell!

-Using PowerShell Active Directory attributes, it will help you to find out aduser accounts which are not in use from longer time, disable it and remove it.
+Using PowerShell Active Directory attributes will help you to find out aduser accounts which are not been in use for a long time, disable them and remove them.